Domingo Los Banos, advocate for Filipino WWII vets, dies

 Todd Los Banos said his father’s greatest purpose was to promote recognition of Filipino World War II service.

-Just this past Saturday he was at Waipahu Elementary School for its 120th anniversary, Todd Los Banos said.
-The same day he met friends at the Waipahu Cultural Garden Park.
+On March 9 he was at Waipahu Elementary School for its 120th anniversary, Todd Los Banos said.
+The same day, he met friends at the Waipahu Cultural Garden Park.

-Serving at the end of the war in the Philippines, Domingo Los Banos made a promise.
+Serving in 1945 in the Philippines during mopping-up operations, Domingo Los Banos made a promise.

 “Last Veterans Day, Filipino World War II veteran Domingo Los Banos urged me to make sure our Congressional Gold Medal bill was passed that year,” Hirono said at the time.
 “I hope that today’s ceremony conveyed to Domingo and every other veteran our gratitude for their service during the war and recognition of the hardship they face in receiving the benefits they earned.”